 As such, LCAPs are increasingly the go-to option for CXOs looking to usher in digital transformation, enhance throughput of IT, and to maintain and develop a well-integrated and secure enterprise application landscape.

-A CXO’s checklist for identifying the right low-code platform
+A CXO’s checklist of low-code features for identifying the right platform

 Democratizing development efforts

 End users who request business applications have in-depth knowledge of the business rules and workflows they need developed.
 Traditionally, this knowledge had to be passed on to the software developer, and discrepancies that crept up during the transfer were common and lead to longer times and costs for development.
 Low-code application platforms (LCAPs) provide a visual drag-and-drop interface that business users, with no knowledge of software development, can use to translate their process flows and business rules into a visual design.
 Such development results in more robust and intuitive software interfaces and is usually developed much more quickly.

 It also frees software engineers from transactional, repetitive development tasks/projects, and reduces user departments’ reliance on IT for all its development needs, enabling them to take more digitization processes on to their plates.
 Business IT can also save substantial amounts on software development, user departments can save substantial costs, and employees are more motivated, as they not only gain new skills but also see their initiatives getting implemented faster.

 CXOs, while evaluating low-code app development platforms, should look at the range of process and transaction automation abilities on offer:

 Highly functional, drag-and-drop UI: It's vital to check the LCAP's range of preconfigured elements that aid in development and automation.
 This makes it easier to conduct multiple trials to check its user friendliness, as this largely determines how well user departments will take to digital transformation.